netdata/netdata/docs/netdata-cloud/README.md

 ## Running Netdata without Netdata Cloud

-Netdata Cloud is entirely optional—the application will never force you to create a Netdata Cloud account or associate nodes with the public registries.
+Netdata Cloud is entirely optional.
+The application will never force you to create a Netdata Cloud account or associate nodes with the public registries.
 But, if you choose not to use Netdata Cloud, you will be missing out on the [Nodes View](nodes-view.md) and other upcoming features.

 ## Running Netdata Cloud on-premises or as a hosted instance

 We plan on making both on-premises and hosted instances of Netdata Cloud available to enterprises.
 Until then, we are creating a list of people and businesses interested in either of these options.
-To add yourself or your organization to this list, email us at [info@netdata.cloud](mailto:netdata.cloud).
+To add yourself or your organization to this list, email us at [info@netdata.cloud](mailto:info@netdata.cloud).